Court Documents Reveal Details In Alleged Deadly Abuse Of 10-Year-Old Ayden Wolfe In Harlem

 Shea says they are reviewing the police response to make sure all procedures were followed.

-Police say the victim’s mother does have a prior ACS case for child neglect after he was born in 2010.MORE NEWS: Man Slashed While Riding 4 Train In Midtown In Apparent Random, Unprovoked Attack
+Police say the victim’s mother does have a prior ACS case for child neglect after he was born in 2010.MORE NEWS: NYPD: Murder Suspect Christopher Buggs Mistakenly Released From Rikers

 According to GoFundMe page put up since Ayden’s death, he was her pride and joy.